AlbertoV5/TouchOSC-Betov5/README.md

 ## Description

-This interface works only on REAPER and touchOSC Mark 2 (2021 version).
+This interface works with REAPER and TouchOSC Mk2 (2021 version).
 It integrates Realearn OSC functions for executing commands dynamically.

 Important: Connection #1 is used for all Realearn messages.
 Connection #2 is used for all native REAPER OSC messages.